Integrations

 Ticket status changed

-Notify the chat when a ticket moves to a new status column.
+Notify the chat when a ticket moves to a new status column on the board.

 Sprint started / closed